RetroReversing/retroReversing/categories/consoles/GameGear.md

 So grab your Game Gear, and get ready to dive into the exciting world of Game Gear reverse engineering!

+---
 # Hardware
+If you're interested in reverse engineering software for the Sega Game Gear handheld console, it's crucial to have a solid understanding of the hardware that powers it.
+By comprehending the inner workings of the Game Gear hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This section of our guide will provide you with comprehensive information and resources on the hardware of the Sega Game Gear, including retail, prototype, and development hardware.

 ## Official Development Hardware
 {% include link-to-other-post.html post="/sega-game-gear-devkit" description="For information about SEGA's Game Gear development hardware check out this post." %}